Allovance SOLUTIONS FOR

 What is the ‘right’ decision?
 At Allovance, we define the right decisions as those that align most to your strategic priorities.
 In an ideal world, we would all have the money to do everything we want.
 In reality, we have limited resources (capital, time, labor) to complete all of our projects, initiatives, strategies, etc. and thus choose a portfolio that we think is ‘right’.

 Based on extensive research in decision-making during his P.Hd, Sherif Farghal created a methodology that would allow users to create priorities (even subjective ones), quantify those priorities, then score projects against those priorities to determine their impact.
 This holistic approach to prioritization integrates principals from psychology and statistical analysis, removes biases from the process and allows subjective factors to be included in the decision-making process.
-Allovance helps users be more purposeful in allocating their limited resources to the project that will have the most positive impact on their strategic priorities or goals.
+Allovance helps users be more purposeful in allocating their limited resources to the projects that will have the most positive impact on their strategic priorities or goals.

 Capital Improvement Planning

 We understand the frustration of trying to create a multi-year capital improvement plan using various tools such as excel.
 Switching from software to software making conversions and trying to tie it all together in a comprehensive plan is often frustrating and time consuming.
-Allovance allows cities to combine all of the functions of their various tools into one comprehensive strategic planning tool.
-From setting your priorities to choosing strategies that align to your priorities and everything in between, we provide cities with a collaborative, visual and easy to use software to successfully create strategic plans, but also justify their decisions and projects to the communities they serve, state and federal compliance agencies, and other stakeholders.
+Allovance allows organizations to combine all of the functions of their various tools into one comprehensive strategic planning tool.
+From setting your priorities to choosing strategies that align to your priorities and everything in between, we provide cities with a collaborative, visual and easy to use process to successfully create strategic plans, but also justify their decisions and projects to the communities they serve, state and federal compliance agencies, and other stakeholders.

 We’ve all been through this process before.
 You pay thousands (or hundreds of thousands) for a consultant to come help you create a strategic plan.
 What do you end up with?
 A 100-page static document.
 We understand the dynamic nature of decision making and strategic planning, and we think the software you use should be able to take that into account.
 As priorities change, or new projects get added, you can easily adjust the plan to fit the dynamic nature of the organization.
 Additionally, our goal is to empower users within the organization to continue the process, so you don’t have to rely on consultants every time you make an adjustment.